Manganuku Historic Truss Bridge Restoration

 Department of Conservation

-HEB Construction Limited
+HEB Construction Limited - Construction Contractor

 The Manganuku bridge, located in the Waioeka Valley was designed and built by the Public Works Department (PWD) between 1928 and 1929.
 It is one of the last remaining examples of a Howe Truss Bridge in New Zealand.
 The Manganuku bridge provides access to the Waioeka Gorge Scenic Reserve and Manganuku Track.